FBI extends FIFA scrutiny to World Cup host bids of Russia, Qatar

 An election to choose a new president will probably not take place until at least December.
 Blatter, meanwhile, remains in his position.

+FIFA executive committee member Kozo Tashima of Japan told Japanese media that Blatter should go at once.

-Former England captain David Beckham, who was a major figure in England's failed bid to host the 2018 World Cup, joined the chorus of calls for change at FIFA.
-"Some of the things that we now know happened were despicable, unacceptable and awful for the game that we love so much," he told Sky Sports.
+Former England captain and Manchester United and Real Madrid midfielder David Beckham, who was a major figure in England's failed bid to host the 2018 World Cup, joined the chorus of calls for change at FIFA, the Fédération Internationale de Football.

+"Some of the things that we now know happened were despicable, unacceptable and awful for the game that we love so much," Beckham told Sky Sports.

+In Washington, White House spokesman Josh Earnest said Blatter's resignation was an opportunity for FIFA to improve its image.

+"It's apparent from recent news reports they'd benefit from some new leadership and this is an opportunity for that organisation to try to improve their public image and to make sure that the actions of that organisation are consistent with their mission," Earnest said at a briefing with reporters.

 LEADERSHIP CANDIDATES

-Among potential candidates to lead FIFA, UEFA chief Michel Platini, a former French international football star, is the favourite, ahead of Jordan's Prince Ali Bin Al Hussein, who withdrew from last week's presidential election after winning 73 votes to Blatter's 133 in the first round.
+Among potential candidates to lead FIFA, UEFA chief Michel Platini, a former French international football star, is the favourite.

+Jordan's Prince Ali Bin Al Hussein, who withdrew from last week's presidential election after winning 73 votes to Blatter's 133 in the first round, stopped short of confirming he would run again.
+Asked if there should be a fresh start at FIFA, he told Channel 4 News: "I'm willing to help."

 Chung Mong-joon, billionaire scion of South Korea's Hyundai conglomerate, said he would consider running.